oxsecurity/megalinter/docs/descriptors/ansible_ansible_lint.md

   --exclude EXCLUDE_PATHS
                         path to directories or files to skip.
 This option is repeatable.
   -c CONFIG_FILE        Specify configuration file to use.
-Defaults to
-                        ".ansible-lint"
+By default it will
-  --offline             Disable installation of requirements.yml --version
+                        look for '.ansible-lint' or '.config/ansible-lint.yml' --offline             Disable installation of requirements.yml --version
 ```